This article about St David’s Day was updated by the Great British Mag team on 24 February 2021.

 - The flag of St David flies over many Welsh buildings and homes

 St David’s Day celebrations will be held in cities and towns all across Wales.
 The Welsh are famous for their poetry and singing so there will be lots of that, as well as parades and castle tours.
 You’re sure to see Wales’s national animal, Y Ddraig Goch – the Red Dragon – out on the streets.

 There are many ways which you can celebrate St David’s Day, even if you are not in Wales.
-For example you can buy a bouquet of daffodils because the daffodil is a symbol of Wales.
-Or you could put on your apron and make some Welsh cakes or or cheesy Welsh rarebit.
+For example, you can buy a bouquet of daffodils because the daffodil is a symbol of Wales.
+Or you could put on your apron and make some Welsh cakes or cheesy Welsh rarebit.
 If you’re up for a challenge, try learning the Welsh national anthem – it’s sung in the Welsh language!